 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 There are very few scientifically proven and FDA-approved treatments for hair loss.
 There are thousands of unproven claims and products to help with hair regrowth.
 Many conditioners, shampoos, vitamins, and other products claim to help hair grow in some unspecified way.
 Nioxin has been a popular brand of shampoo for hair loss, but there is no definite evidence showing it is any more effective than regular shampoos.
 These products are usually harmless but generally not scientifically proven and therefore potentially useless.
 To slow down hair loss, there are at least four potentially effective, basic options.
-These include medications like Minoxidil, Propecia, and Avodart which are maintenance-type medications and are for long-term use.
+These include medications like Minoxidil, and Propecia, which are for long-term use.
 Stopping these drugs does not seem to worsen or exacerbate the prior hair loss.
-In other words, stopping the medication will not leave you worse than you started out prior to the medication.
+The patient will simply revert to the state he would have been in had he never started treatment.